za905/hello-world/README.md

 Hello People of the world

 I like to eat pizza.
-Pizza is tasty
+Pizza is tasty.